 Step behind the Iron Curtain with a visit to Museum of Communism, dedicated to the story of ordinary Czechs struggling for democracy in the decades following World War II.
 Established in 2001 by businessman Glenn Spicker, the museum is located in an 18th-century palace near the center of the city.
 Spicker gathered many of the displayed artifacts, which include photographs and military objects, at flea markets and junk shops in and around Prague.
 The museum's three galleries offer visitors a fully immersive experience, complete with film screenings and educational lectures.
 Start your exploration at the museum's reconstructed classroom, offering insight into a day in the life of a Communist-era schoolchild.
-Arrange your visit to Museum of Communism and discover more family-friendly attractions in Prague using our Prague travel itinerary planner.
+Plan a trip to Prague easily and quickly by telling Inspirock to suggest an itinerary.

 Create a full itinerary - for free!

 $63 BOOK WITH VIATOR Communism and World War 2 Prague City Tour Communism and World War 2 Prague City Tour

 $84 BOOK WITH VIATOR Prague Communism tour with included Communism museum Prague Communism tour with included Communism museum

 Duration: 3 hours

 $196 BOOK WITH VIATOR Prague Private Tour and Museum of Communism with transfer Prague Private Tour and Museum of Communism with transfer

 Museum of Communism reviews